The Good Daughter

 The Good Daughter is a 2012 Philippine television drama series broadcast by GMA Network.
 Directed by Mike Tuviera, it stars Kylie Padilla in the title role.
-It premiered on February 13, 2012 on the network's Afternoon Prime line up replacing Ikaw Lang ang Mamahalin.
+It premiered on February 13, 2012 on the network's Afternoon Prime line up.
 The series concluded on June 1, 2012 with a total of 78 episodes.
-It was replaced by Kasalanan Bang Ibigin Ka? in its timeslot.

 The series is streaming online on YouTube.